Buckerton/lab-agile-planning/sprint_report_template-2.md

 ## What's New (User Facing)
  * Created a *** - Andres Sanchez
  * Created a simple class grade average calculation that provides a class grade based on graded assignments - Arni Thorvaldsson
- * Created a an option to add due dates when adding assignments.
+ * Created an option to add due dates when adding assignments.
 Also added an upcoming assignments display on the dashboard showing the next week of assignments sorted by earliest due.
 Also added a check mark next to upcoming assignments and other assignments to check them off to be done. - Kaiyu Adachi
- * Created a *** - Tony CAo
+ * Created an add a new assignment grade and edit an existing assignment grade  - Tony Cao

 ## Work Summary (Developer Facing)